 what can you get?

-Five out of the big six providers are giving away free loft and cavity wall insulation.
+The big six providers are giving away free loft and cavity wall insulation.

 - Cavity wall insulation.
 Most homes built since 1920 have a gap between internal and external walls.
 Filling the cavity with insulating mineral wool and foam means cold air's kept out, and warm air stays in.